 2017 Digital Storytelling Contest winners present their first and second prize winning pieces in the Innovative Storytelling category; A New Age of Walls and The Waypoint.

-Inspirational documentary photographer Giles Duley presents The Power of the Story, sharing his recent work documenting the refugee crisis in Iraq, Lebanon and Jordan for the UNHCR as part of his long term project Legacy of War.
+Inspirational documentary photographer Giles Duley shares his recent work documenting the refugee crisis in Iraq, Lebanon and Jordan for the UNHCR as part of his long term project Legacy of War.

 2017 Photo Contest winners, Sports, second and third prize singles discuss the difficulties of shooting the Olympics.

-2017 Photo Contest winner, General News, first prize stories talks about his winning series, They Are Slaughtering Us Like Animals.
+2017 Photo Contest winner, General News, first prize stories talks about his winning series and other recent work.

 Iranian photographer and filmmaker discusses her recent book and the importance of identity in her work.

-2017 Photo Contest winner, Nature, third prize stories explains how he captured his impressive ‘Now You See Me’ series of animals at night.
+2017 Photo Contest winner, Nature, third prize stories explains how he captured his impressive ‘Now You See Me’ series.

-Internationally renowned photographer Stanley Greene, Noor Images, will present this year’s Sem Presser Lecture supported by DuPho.
+Internationally renowned photographer Stanley Greene, Noor Images, presents this year’s Sem Presser Lecture supported by DuPho.